atta007/AI_agents/README.md

 # 🤖 AI Agents with Gradio Interface

 This project demonstrates how to build and interact with AI agents through a user-friendly Gradio interface.
+Its RAG based agent thats interacts with the user CV.

 ---